HPInc/cloud_deployment_scripts/docs/gcp/README.md

 Option 2 and Option 3 are recommended for users who prefer a more granular approach, granting only the necessary permissions for the Terraform deployment to minimize potential security risks.
 The custom policy imposes stricter restrictions when compared to the Predefined GCP-managed roles, ensuring limited access.

 Once the service account is created ,generate and download the credentials in JSON format.
 These credentials are needed by Anyware Manager to manage the deployment, such as creating workstations, monitoring workstation statuses, and providing power management features.
 The credentials are also needed by the Terraform configuration to create the initial deployment.
-- enable the following APIs in the GCP console or via the command `gcloud services enable deploymentmanager.googleapis.com cloudkms.googleapis.com logging.googleapis.com monitoring.googleapis.com cloudresourcemanager.googleapis.com compute.googleapis.com dns.googleapis.com iap.googleapis.com`:
+- enable the following APIs in the GCP console or via the command `gcloud services enable deploymentmanager.googleapis.com  logging.googleapis.com monitoring.googleapis.com cloudresourcemanager.googleapis.com compute.googleapis.com dns.googleapis.com iap.googleapis.com`:
     - Cloud Deployment Manager V2
-    - Cloud Key Management Service (KMS)
     - Cloud Logging
     - Cloud Monitoring
     - Cloud Resource Manager